 Archives don’t just hold the past.
 They are routes to uncovering what has been lost or forgotten, whilst also acting as portals to activate change for the future.
 I’m really excited to be working with Sophie McCormack on this panel about women in theatre at Exeter Northcott, celebrating those who have paved the way, whilst enabling us to consider how to be inclusive of all women’s voices into the future.

-Chairing the panel will be Natalie McGrath – writer and Co-Director of Dreadnought South West, an organisation that connects individuals and communities through the telling and keeping of great and courageous stories about women’s activism that have lain undiscovered and often untold.
-She will be talking with Rachel Vowles – an Arts Education and Community Engagement professional, renowned for her work with young people and wonderful community productions during her time at the Northcott in the ’90s and ’00s, and Sandhya Dave – a well-known cultural champion in Exeter and beyond; a diversity and inclusion specialist leading on anti-racist work across the region and supporting communities with diverse ethnicities.pre-book now
+Chairing the panel is Natalie McGrath – writer and Co-Director of Dreadnought South West, an organisation that connects individuals and communities through the telling and keeping of great and courageous stories about women’s activism that have lain undiscovered and often untold.
+She is talking with Rachel Vowles – an Arts Education and Community Engagement professional, renowned for her work with young people and wonderful community productions during her time at the Northcott in the ’90s and ’00s, and Sandhya Dave – a well-known cultural champion in Exeter and beyond; a diversity and inclusion specialist leading on anti-racist work across the region and supporting communities with diverse ethnicities.

 I am thrilled to be part of the panel and am very much looking forwards to discussing the enormous challenges faced by women in theatre, particularly in light of the recent report by Sphinx Theatre.
 I also hope to have the opportunity to celebrate and champion some of the women (many unseen) who have been a part of the Northcott’s long history.